nipy/nipy/doc/users/math_coordmap.rst

    :math:`(D, R, f)` has some redundancy because the function :math:`f` must know its domain, and, implicitly its range.
-In :mod:`numpy`, it is impractical to really pass :math:`f` to the constructor because :math:`f` would expect something of *dtype* :math:`D` and should return someting of *dtype* :math:`R`.
+In :mod:`numpy`, it is impractical to really pass :math:`f` to the constructor because :math:`f` would expect something of *dtype* :math:`D` and should return something of *dtype* :math:`R`.
 Therefore, *mapping* is actually a callable that represents the function :math:`\tilde{f} = I_R \circ f \circ I_D^{-1}`.
 Of course, the function :math:`f` can be recovered as :math:`f` = I_R^{-1} \circ